Food Corner

 Are green peppercorns spicy?

 Well, I should say that green peppercorns are spicy.
-However, these are not spicy same as black pepper.
-Green peppercorns are mild spicy and with full of flavor.
+However, these are not spicy same like black pepper.
+Green peppercorns are mildly spicy and full of flavor.

 Now coming back to the recipe, I want to say that I really like the peppery flavor of this pickle.
 These pickled green peppercorns are delicious as a condiment for any rice and curry meal.